ROHITH-Singh/tiktok-clone/README.md

 # check the app on below link loading might take time since video caching is not done
 https://tiktok-clone-c8711.web.app/

+# backend part is not linked to the frontend project since i didnt had  video links so video link replaced by locally saved video .

 ## Available Scripts